 There are some people who think that groups should never use the single rider line, even if they’ve accepted that they’ll be split up (which they must…because it’s the single rider line…).
 Personally, I don’t understand their gripe, and either way there’s no rule against groups splitting up in the single rider line.

 Disallowing use of the single rider queue by groups willing to be split up would basically leave the ride operating with empty seats anytime there aren’t enough solo guests, which is just a waste.
-If your group is willing to be split up to expedite your experience and improve Disney’s efficiency, more power to you.
+If your group is willing to split up to expedite your experience and improve Disney’s efficiency, more power to you.

 Single Rider vs. Lightning Lanes